 - Simmer corn for 3-5 minutes or until corn is cooked through and tender.

-- While corn is simmering, combine mayonnaise, sour cream, sriracha, Kosher salt, and lime salt in a small bowl.
+- While corn is simmering, combine mayonnaise, sour cream, sriracha, Kosher salt, and lime in a small bowl.

 - When corn is done cooking, drain well and return to pan.
 Allow to cool for about 3 minutes.